aspensprotocol/sdk/README.md

 ## Usage

-The CLI can be used in two modes: interactive and scripted.
+The CLI can be used two ways: interactive and scripted.

 ### Interactive Mode